-(2) Exceptional and non-underlying finance expenses for the financial year ended 25 April 2019 represented the £6.1 million premium paid on the settlement of Center Parcs' Class A3 Notes and £1.6 million in accelerated amortisation of deferred issue costs in connection with the redemption of Center Parcs' Class A3 Notes.
+(2) Exceptional and non-underlying finance expense for the 36 weeks ended 31 December 2020 represents fees incurred to obtain a waiver of the covenants on the Group's secured debt.
+Exceptional and non-underlying finance expenses for the financial year ended 25 April 2019 represented the £6.1 million premium paid on the settlement of Center Parcs' Class A3 Notes and £1.6 million in accelerated amortisation of deferred issue costs in connection with the redemption of Center Parcs' Class A3 Notes.
 Exceptional and non-underlying finance expenses for the financial year ended 26 April 2018 represented the £26.9 million premium paid on the settlement of Center Parcs' Class B2 Notes.